5 Best VPNs for Virgin Media — Tested & Working in 2024

-If you’re frustrated by Virgin Media’s blocks on torrenting sites and other platforms, as well as its throttling, you’re not alone.
-A good VPN will allow you to access any content online while keeping your connection protected from Virgin Media’s tracking.
+If you’re frustrated by speed throttling, you’re not alone.
+A good VPN will prevent intentional ISP throttling while keeping your connection protected from Virgin Media’s tracking.
 It also keeps your data private, making sure your ISP or any other third parties can’t see it or use it against you in any way.

 My #1 choice to use with Virgin Media is ExpressVPN.
-It has fantastic unblocking capabilities and superfast speeds so that you can stream, download, or do anything else online without interruptions.
-It also comes with a 30-day money-back guarantee so you can try it out risk-free.
+It has fantastic security features and superfast speeds so that you can browse the web without interruptions.
+It also comes with a 30-day money-back guarantee, so you can try it out risk-free.
 If you change your mind, you can get a full refund.